luomus/laji/projects/label-designer/README.md

 # Label Designer

 This Angular library enables users to design their own printable labels.
-Visuals for the label can be defined by the user.
+Visuals and the fields for the label can be defined by the users.
 This was developed specimen data in mind, but this can be used for other kinds of labels also.

 ## Gettings started